1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > world, although he may be engaged in many so-called

-> material activities.
-He has no false ego, nor does he
+> material activities."
+He has no false ego, for he does not

-> believe that he is this material body, nor that he
+> believe that he is this material body, or that he

 > possesses the body.
 He knows that he is not this body and